 Your doctor will do a physical exam, including a check for swollen lymph nodes.
 This symptom doesn't mean you have cancer.
 Most of the time, an infection -- unrelated to cancer -- causes swollen lymph nodes.

 You might get a lymph node biopsy to check for cancer cells.
-For this test, your doctor will remove all or part of a lymph node, or use a needle to take a small amount of tissue from the affected node.
+For this test, a doctor will remove all or part of a lymph node, or use a needle to take a small amount of tissue from the affected node.

 You might also have one of these tests to help diagnose, stage, or manage lymphoma:

 - Bone marrow aspiration or biopsy.
 Your doctor uses a needle to remove fluid or tissue from your bone marrow -- the spongy part inside bone where blood cells are made -- to look for lymphoma cells.

 - Chest X-ray.
-It uses radiation in low doses to make images of the inside of your chest.
+It will be done using low doses of radiation radiation to make images of the inside of your chest.

 - MRI.
-It uses powerful magnets and radio waves to make pictures of organs and structures inside your body.
+A technician will use powerful magnets and radio waves to make pictures of organs and structures inside your body.

 - PET scan.
-It uses a radioactive substance to look for cancer cells in your body.
+This imaging test uses a radioactive substance to look for cancer cells in your body.

 - Molecular test.
-It looks for changes to genes, proteins, and other substances in cancer cells to help your doctor figure out which type of lymphoma you have.
+This test is used to find changes to genes, proteins, and other substances in cancer cells to help your doctor figure out which type of lymphoma you have.